-Every day $17million is lost through poker machines in New South Wales.
+Every day $20million is lost through poker machines in New South Wales.
 Every day of the year.

-Now the NSW state election is over, we need all MPs to start dealing with this as a public health issue and to swiftly act to minimize and prevent further harm.
-NSW still has over 92,000 poker machines (over 30% of the world’s non-casino pokies) and numbers have only fallen 5% in a decade.
+We need all MPs to start dealing with this as a public health issue and to swiftly act to minimize and prevent further harm.
+NSW still has over 89,000 poker machines (over 30% of the world’s non-casino pokies) and numbers have only fallen 5% in a decade.

 Pokies are designed to addict and they contribute to poverty, mental health issues, and family violence.

-2. Banning loyalty programs that encourage people to gamble more
+3. Ending loyalty schemes that encourage people to gamble more

 What we're up against: